Continuing Inona's quest to stop the Necromancer

 He ran a hand through his hair and tried again more gently.
 “Inona, none of it was your fault, you were just a child.”

 Inona breathed out slowly gathering herself together, Aron was right she was just a child then, and she lived now thanks to Aron and his late father.
-She couldn’t let Aron’s and his father’s sacrifice be in vain.
-“Is there more secrets you haven’t told about yet?”
+She couldn’t let Aron’s and his father’s sacrifice be in vane.
+“Is there more secrets you haven’t told me about yet?”
 She asked firmly.

 Aron was glad to see her back to her old self it had been quite a shock for her.
 “There is nothing more I can tell you, but I think Koburn is hiding something.”